-Student/staff instructed to quarantine/monitor for symptoms, even if they test negative, for a full 10 days after last exposure to the person testing positive for COVID.
+Student/staff of family member must quarantine and monitor for symptoms, even if they test negative, for a full 10 days after last exposure to the person testing positive for COVID.

 Household contacts can end quarantine 10 days after their last exposure to the positive household member.
 If the infected household member isolates in their own bedroom with their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.